LieutenantJimmy/M143_PE24c_Homelab_Backup_Concept/02-Implementation/pbs_setup.md

 **[⬅ Back to README](/README.md)**

-# Implementierung – Proxmox Backup Server (PBS) on Hyper‑V
+# Implementierung – Proxmox Backup Server (PBS) on Hyper-V

 ![alt text](image-1.png)

-Okay so we've got our Proxmox cluster consisting of two mac-mini nodes.

-togehter, they run our service stack, which is for the most part little services i use at home for convenience, random apps i'm looking into or experimenting with or some self-hosted service i provide access too via my website giotech.ch

-Today we'll focus on performing a proper backup & restore cycle with a singular VM using Proxmox, purely to test it's functionality.

-As of right now we've already calculated RTO and RPO targets.. already implemented a backup scheme following the 7-1-1 principle.. so here's the first test.
+Our Proxmox cluster consists of two Mac Mini nodes.
+Together, they host the service stack, which includes a mix of small convenience services, experimental applications, and self-hosted services exposed via my website **giotech.ch**.

+In this section, the focus is on conducting a **backup and restore cycle** of a single VM in Proxmox.
+The goal is to validate the functionality of the backup system and confirm that both full VM and file-level restores work as expected.

+---

+As a prerequisite, **RTO and RPO targets** were already defined, and a **7-1-1 retention scheme** (7 daily, 1 weekly, 1 monthly) was implemented.
+The following steps demonstrate the first test run.

 ![alt text](image-3.png)

-in terms of tools we're relying on a 100% Proxmox ecosystem for now, we'll get to explore more tools later on when backing up Hyper-V VMs.

-For now we'll be making a backup of service-netvps-1 with but before we do, we'll do a modification that we'll reverse shortly after.
+For now, the setup relies entirely on the **Proxmox ecosystem**.
+Additional tools and procedures will be explored later when integrating Hyper-V workloads.

+For this test, the VM **service-netvps-1** was selected.
+Before creating the backup, a modification was made inside the VM to later verify the restore process.

 ![alt text](image-4.png)

-within one of my services in netvps-1 (uses CasaOS & Docker so it runs multiple services within it) i changed the name of a item to this.
-Then shut down the machine, and performed a backup using Proxmox'x built in backup feature, though i backed up onto the PBS on Hyper-V.
+Inside one of the services hosted on netvps-1 (running CasaOS & Docker), the name of an item was intentionally changed.
+After applying this modification, the VM was shut down, and a backup was performed using Proxmox’s integrated backup functionality, with the target set to PBS running on Hyper-V.

 ![alt text](image-5.png)

-The way i set this up, it not only has TLS (Transit Encryption) but also stores the files in an Encrypted manner on PBS.
+The configuration ensures that backups are protected with **TLS encryption during transit**, and that the files are also **stored in encrypted form** on PBS.

 ![alt text](image-7.png)

-As the backup finished, i continued to restore the VM, i was required to delete the previous one to avoid duplicates from a network perspective, but pretty much worked out of the box.
+Once the backup completed, the VM was restored.
+To avoid duplicate conflicts on the network, the original VM had to be deleted before performing the restore.
+Aside from this step, the process was seamless and functioned as intended.

 ![alt text](image-8.png)

-Now that we tested full VM retore, we'll dedicated to the file restore thankfully proxmox also has this built in and handles it for me.
-Sadly i had to note that my cluster was on version 8.4.0 which had a bug which made the file restore.. unresponsive.
+---

+After confirming that a **full VM restore** worked, the next objective was to test **file-level recovery**.
+Proxmox provides this functionality natively, though an issue arose during the first attempt: on version **8.4.0**, the file restore feature was unresponsive due to a known bug.

 ![alt text](image-9.png)

-after a quick apt update && apt dist-upgrade we were back in the game with version 8.4.13 (i slept over some updates)

-After that i setup a quick test on my personal Domain Controller:
+Following an upgrade (`apt update && apt dist-upgrade`) to **version 8.4.13**, the issue was resolved.

+With the system updated, a file-level recovery test was carried out using the personal Domain Controller VM.
+For this purpose, an image of a hamster was saved in the Pictures folder, which was then targeted for restoration.

 ![alt text](image-10.png)

-i downloaded the image of the hamster to my pictures folder, and i intended to extract the image through the proxmox webui. or.. in other words.. recover the file.
+The Proxmox Web UI made it possible to browse the backup snapshot, locate the file, and prepare it for recovery.

 ![alt text](image-11.png)

-after a quick backup.. i used the restore tool to quickly find the file within the directory i was already used to on the windows machine.
+The file was successfully extracted from the backup and restored to its original location, verifying that file-level recovery works as intended.

 ![alt text](image-12.png)

-and here was the hamster..
+The restored hamster image confirmed the success of the procedure.

 ![alt text](image-13.png)